-- Provide Cab Signalling. - Determine continuously and protect the train in excess of MSS & LOMA. - Track Related Speed Profile generation based on line data and train data continuously along the track. - Continuous monitoring of braking curve with respect to a defined target point. - Monitoring of maximum permitted speed on the line and speed restrictions in force.

-- Detection of over-speed with audio-visual warning and application of brakes, if necessary. - Maintaining safety distance between trains. - Monitoring of stopping point. - Monitoring of Direction of Travel and Rollback. - Enable opening of train doors as per stopping platform when train is docked.
+- Provide Cab Signalling. - Determine continuously and protect the train in excess of Maximum Safety speed (MSS) & Limit of Movement Authority (LOMA). - Track Related Speed Profile generation based on line data and train data continuously along the track. - Continuous monitoring of braking curve with respect to a defined target point. - Monitoring of maximum permitted speed on the line and speed restrictions in force. - Detection of over-speed with audio-visual warning and application of brakes, if necessary. - Maintaining safety distance between trains. - Monitoring of stopping point. - Monitoring of Direction of Travel and Rollback. - Enable opening of train doors as per stopping platform when train is docked.